jadijadi/lpic1book/content/1037_search_text_files_using_regular_expressions.md

 ```

 ### extended grep
 Regex is cool and `grep` is awesome so many people have tried adding to them or invent their own variants.
 One is GNU Extended grep.
-This accent of regex, does not need much escaping and you can use it via `-E` switch or using `egrep` instead of the normal `grep`.
+This dialect of regex, does not need much escaping and you can use it via `-E` switch or using `egrep` instead of the normal `grep`.
 For example, `|` in an extended regex means "or".
 So you can do a `egrep "a|b" words` to match anything with an `a` or a `b`.

 ### Fixed grep